 We walked to the Mine, just across the road.
-The difference in temperature was quite amazing as soon we got under the trees.
+The difference in temperature was quite amazing as soon we we got under the trees.
 As we approached the entrance it got even cooler; a nice change from the heat of the day.
-I did was rightly concerned about these.
+I did not like the look of the small entrance and for a minute it looked as if I was going to refuse and cerned about these.
 We walked down the roadway for about half a mile, looking at the various old tools, saws, files, chains and bits of half-cut stone.
-It was not easy look at the size of the ruts in the road!
+It was not easy - look at the size of the ruts in the road!
 However I soon gained confidence, stopped holding Daddy's hand and ran off.
 We stopped for a small picnic and had some crisps and cake.
 At the end we found a complete wooden crane.
 It was a long way for me to walk and there were some very tricky bits, but think I enjoyed it overall though!
 Next time I will have to show Thomas what he missed.

 Once inside it opened up into a big chamber with a roadway down the middle.
-There were a few collapses we had to climb round and again I by Richard Woollacott
+There were a few collapses we had to climb round and again I was rightly congo back to the car, but with some kind words from Jo I was happy[ish] to be car-